-If you do not speak English well and need help from us, phone the Translating and Interpreting Service on 13 14 50.
+If you do not speak English well and want to talk to a tax officer, phone the Translating and Interpreting Service on 13 14 50 for help with your call.

-If you are deaf, or have a hearing or speech impairment, phone us through the National Relay Service (NRS) on the numbers listed below:
+If you are deaf, or have a hearing or speech impairment, contact us through National Relay Service (NRS).
+For more information, go to relayservice.gov.au